The Hour of Code is Coming!

 The full list of finalists is available on the ERA Website.
 Winners will be announced at a gala event to be held at The National Conference Centre, Birmingham on the second evening of The Education Show: Friday 17th March 2017.

 Their world is an ever-changing digital world.
 We owe it to our children to prepare them for living in it.
-I believe that it is never too early for children to start learning the fundamental principles of computer science because, as Edsger Dijkstra supposedly famously pointed out “Computer science is no more about computers than astronomy is about telescopes”.
+It is never too early for children to start learning the fundamental principles of computer science because, as Edsger Dijkstra famously pointed out “Computer Science is no more about computers than astronomy is about telescopes” (attrib) .

 Much of computing as a subject can be learned without using computers at all.
 Primary aged pupils are perfectly capable of executing algorithms.
 They do so every day: they use algorithms to solve problems in mathematics, learn letter sounds, spell, use grammar – I could go on and on!
 Algorithms are designed and can be applied in a myriad of different situations.

 Computing is much more than the computer, the device or the tool.
 It’s about developing computational thinking skills (more on that in this post) so that our children can become effective, analytical, problem solvers.
 It’s also about equipping them with an understanding about how computers and computer systems work so that, combined, they develop transferrable skills which will enable them to design, develop or even just adapt to new tools and technologies in this ever changing digital age.
 More than that, they develop important skills that will help them in their everyday lives, throughout their lives.

 The best practice for EYFS computing is where activities:

 - are imaginative and fun

 - involve being creative

 - involve listening, understanding, following and giving instructions